Introducing and Applying S.C.E Model Under Dusart's Inequality to Prove Goldbach's Strong Conjecture for 74 Typical Structures out of All 75 Structural Types of Even Number: 3. Categorizing all Even Numbers into Distinct Structural Types by Using S.C.E Model

 where $\bigcirc$ denotes an arbitrary element of S.C.E model for $E$ other than the first element of each inequality.
 Therefore, we can expand each above general structure into 48 detailed structures which are listed in the following table

 If we remove all repeated structures to obtain distinct ones, we can see the following table which contains just 75 structures.

-In fact after removing repeated structures, the first category to forth category contain 26, 20, 16 and 13 structures respectively, which yield 75 distinct typical structures based on S.C.E model.
-In the reminder of this paper, for all categories we prove that the element $d_E$ never vanishes.
-It is necessary to mention that the following three typical structures cannot be proved to have nonzero element $d_E$
+In fact after removing repeated structures, the first category to forth category contain $26,20,16$ and 13 structures respectively, which yield $75$ distinct typical structures based on S.C.E model.
+In the reminder of this paper, for all categories we prove that the element $d_{E}$ never vanishes.
+It is necessary to mention that the following three typical structures

-For this reason, we prove Goldbach's strong conjecture relatively, namely, for 72 typical structures out of 75 ones or equivalently for up to 96 percent of all typical structures for even numbers.